Skip to navigation Skip to content

 • Current zero rate (CZR), when payment has commenced and it is not a day they are eligible for PPL

-Once the customer, and any other person linked to the child has claimed and been paid their maximum entitlement to PPL:
+Once the customer, and any other person linked to the same Approval ID for the child has claimed and been paid their maximum entitlement to PPL:

 • the claim status will update to closed (CLO).
 The claim can be changed to open (OPN) to allow changes in circumstances which may impact their paid PPL days, for example the customer advises they worked on a paid PPL day

-Cancelling PPL is similar to rejecting a claim for PPL.
-A claim is cancelled if, after it has been granted:
+A PPL claim is cancelled if, after it has been granted:

 • it is identified that the customer was not eligible, or